int128/vsce-template/README.md

-# vscode-extension-helloworld
+# vsce-template

-This is an example of Visual Studio Code extension written in TypeScript.
+This is a template of Visual Studio Code extension written in TypeScript.
 It is based on https://code.visualstudio.com/api/get-started/your-first-extension.